forTEXT/gitma/README.md

-# Module for CATMA gitlab access
+# Package for CATMA gitlab access

 ## Description
 Classes for CATMA Projects, Annotation Collections and Tagsets.
-The module makes use of CATMAs git access: https://catma.de/documentation/git-access/
+The package makes use of CATMAs git access: https://catma.de/documentation/git-access/